brunopstephan/customer-register/README.md

 ## Setup

 Requirements:
-- AWS CLI configured with you account.
+- AWS CLI configured with your account.

 After cloning the repo, install the dependencies: